 A hysterectomy can cause specific changes in your pelvic area, but it usually does not affect the ability to enjoy sex.
 In most cases, women can resume healthy, fulfilling sex lives after healing from a hysterectomy.
 This usually takes 4-6 weeks.

-For most women, having a total hysterectomy – both the uterus and cervix removed – does not affect the sensation in the vagina or the ability to orgasm.
+For most women, having a total hysterectomy should not affect the sensation in the vagina or the ability to orgasm.
+Sex still feels good with both the uterus and cervix removed.
 Sometimes, the vagina is slightly shorter after surgery, but this should not cause problems with sexual activity.

-If you have had sufficient time to heal, bleeding or pain during sex after hysterectomy should not occur.
+If you have had sufficient time to heal, bleeding or pain during post-hysterectomy sex should not occur.
 If bleeding or pain does occur, talk with your doctor.

 Can You Have Sex After Hysterectomy?